leadedge/ofxNDI/README.md

 For Windows

+### Project Generator

+The OF Project Generator will create your project with correct paths.
+Make sure "ofxNDI" is selected in the addons section and all headers, libraries, and DLLs will be imported in the Visual Studio project.

+### Manual Setup

 1. Add files from "ofxNDI" to your Visual Studio project.
 2. Copy .dll's from ofxNDI/libs to the application "bin" folder
 3. Got to the [NDI web page](https://www.ndi.tv/) and download the NDI SDK.
 Install the NewTek SDK and copy files as follows.